NisseCR/stage/README.md

 - **Display page**: a read-only output view intended for streaming to Discord or showing on a second screen

 The goal is to keep the experience lightweight, flexible, and easy to use during a session while still supporting rich atmosphere through scene visuals and audio playback.

-## Project context

-This project is intended for tabletop roleplaying games, especially Dungeons & Dragons sessions.
-The GM uses the control interface to drive the current state, while the display page shows the immersive output for players or stream viewers.

 The display is meant to support:
 - scene backgrounds